paulfioravanti/paulfioravanti.github.io/_posts/2024-02-04-creating-plover-plugins-python.md

 environment, in order to avoid any unexpected errors during development, we need to make sure the code we write is compatible with it.

-As of this writing, when you download the Plover application, it comes bundled with Python version 3.9[^1].
+As of this writing, when you [download the Plover application][], it comes bundled with Python version 3.9[^1].
 Therefore, in order to ensure maximum compatibility with Plover, a good choice would be to set your local Python version to use the latest [patch version][Semantic versioning] of Python 3.9, which is currently [Python 3.9.18][][^2].

 In order to change your Python version, I would recommend installing a [version manager][Python version manager].
 This will enable you to easily use Plover's